 David Freedman of Discover says, “DeMeo spent the 1990s experimenting with ways to impregnate plastic fabrics with different metals until he found a combination that blocked radiation about as well as lead and yet could still be fashioned into more-or-less normal-looking clothing.
 DeMeo’s results were so successful that his nine-pound suits—which look a bit like Halloween-costume versions of space suits but are roomy enough to fit over my bulletproof vest and gas protector—have become the outfit of choice for workers helping clean up the post-tsunami Fukushima reactor-meltdown site in Japan.

 The Demron® makers claim it will significantly reduce high energy alpha and beta radiation, and reduce low energy gamma radiation.
 But of course in all these instances the user is wearing much more than a bra.

-DeMeo says Demron® was developed for breast cancer patients undergoing implant therapy.
+DeMeo says Demron® was developed for breast cancer patients undergoing implant therapy that’s why so many people are going into surgical implant removal to prevent it.
 It was used to keep the radiation from exiting the breast during treatment.
 DeMeo says the same technology can be used to keep the radiation outside from entering the breast of a healthy woman and thus reducing the risk of radiation exposure and breast cancer.